codepath/android_guides/RxJava.md

 #### Composite Subscriptions

 One of the simplest approach is to simply instantiate a CompositeSubscription object inside your Activity or Fragment.
-To avoid issues with determining when the object is created during life cycle events, it should be defined outside any of these related methods:

 ```java
 public class MainActivity extends AppCompatActivity {